wiebe-vandendriessche/AIBoMGen/docs/tampering.md

     - `.zip` files are carefully validated and extracted securely to ensure they contain the expected files and structure.
 This includes checks for malicious content such as **ZIP bombs** to prevent resource exhaustion attacks.
     - `.csv` files are checked for consistency with the dataset definition (e.g., column names, data types).
 - **Dataset Definition Validation:** The dataset definition file is parsed and validated to ensure it adheres to the expected schema.
 Any inconsistencies or unexpected modifications are flagged, and the process is halted.
-- **Hash-Based Integrity Verification:** The worker hashes the dataset files and includes these hashes in the BOM.
-This allows users to verify the integrity of the dataset by comparing the hash of their dataset files with the hash recorded in the BOM.
-If the hashes do not match, the dataset is flagged as tampered.
-- **Controlled Environment:** Dataset processing is performed in an isolated environment to prevent any potential malicious data from affecting the broader system.
+- **Controlled Environment:** Dataset processing is performed in an isolated Docker container, ensuring that any potential malicious data cannot affect the broader system.
+This isolation limits the scope of any potential attack and protects the integrity of the platform.

 **Remaining risks**